databricks/cli/bundle/schema/README.md

 These descriptions are rendered in the inline documentation in an IDE

-### SOP: Add schema descriptions for new fields in bundle config
+### SOP: Manually add descriptions for DABs configs

+1. Generate a local copy of the CLI.
+Make sure you are on the latest main.
+   `go build`
-1. You can autogenerate empty descriptions for the new fields by running `databricks bundle schema --only-docs > ~/databricks/bundle/schema/docs/bundle_descriptions.json`
+2. Generate empty descriptions for fields by running this command:
+   `./cli bundle schema --only-docs > ./bundle/schema/docs/bundle_descriptions.json`
-2. Manually edit bundle_descriptions.json to add your descriptions
+3. Edit descriptions in `bundle_descriptions.json` to add your descriptions
-3. Build again to embed the new `bundle_descriptions.json` into the binary (`go build`)
+4. Generate the CLI again.
+This will embed the new descriptions into the CLI binary `go build`
+5. Copy handwritten bundle configs to the target block.
+Generating the docs again automatically copies the docs
-4. Again run `databricks bundle schema --only-docs > ~/databricks/bundle/schema/docs/bundle_descriptions.json` to copy over any applicable descriptions to `targets`
+   `./cli bundle schema --only-docs > ./bundle/schema/docs/bundle_descriptions.json`
-5. push to repo

-### SOP: Update descriptions in resources from a newer openapi spec
+### SOP: Update resource and target blocks with the latest OpenAPI spec

+1. Generate a local copy of the CLI.
+Make sure you are on the latest main.
+   `go build`

+2. Generate descriptions from the OpenAPI spec
-1. Run `databricks bundle schema --only-docs --openapi PATH_TO_SPEC > ~/databricks/bundle/schema/docs/bundle_descriptions.json`
+   `./cli bundle schema --only-docs --openapi PATH_TO_SPEC > ./bundle/schema/docs/bundle_descriptions.json`
-2. push to repo